BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Evaluation

-Fig.\ref{fig:token-batching-token} shows the per-iteration token number, using the same workload with Fig.\ref{fig:valley-example}.
-It clearly shows that the token-batching optimization in \SYS{} successfully reduces the "valleys" of the iterations, thus can increase the overall GPU utilization.
+Fig.\ref{fig:token-batching-token} shows the number of per-iteration tokens, using the same workload with Fig.\ref{fig:valley-example}.
+It clearly shows that the request reordering and token-batching optimization in \SYS{} successfully reduces the "valleys" of the iterations, thus increasing the overall GPU utilization.

 We evaluated our token-batching optimization through ablation studies on throughput-oriented token-batching.
 Testing on Qwen-2.5-7B with 3000 industry workload query (Fig.\ref{table:token-batching-anal}) shows effective performance improvement.
 Results demonstrate effectiveness both with and without prefix-sharing, with combined optimizations working particularly well in prefix-sharing scenarios.